JC-Price/Chalf_public/README.md

 ## Contact

 For inquiries about CHalf or to request access to the original Python source code, reach out to hyer.chad@gmail.com.
+[Join our email list](https://forms.gle/QjgdJstsEWZRYM8K9) for updates on CHalf development and other tools.
+This will help you keep the most up to date version and get access to new features we will add on as we continue development.

 ## Table of Contents
 - [Installation](https://github.com/JC-Price/Chalf_public/blob/main/README.md#installation)